 For short sale the disadvantages are:

-It is very difficult or even impossible to accept someone to lend their shares individually to another investor.
-Here, investors use two main methods of short selling, either through stockbrokers or CFDs.
+It is very difficult or even impossible to accept someone to lend their shares individually to another investor, and here, investors use two main methods of short selling, either through stock brokers or CFDs.

-In this case, the broker supplies the investor with the assets, and the transaction is credited to the investor’s account.
-The investors can only move positions through trading brokers by providing the trading broker with guarantees against loss in margin.
+In this case, the broker supplies the investor with the assets, and the transaction is credited to the investor’s account, the investors can only move positions through trading brokers by providing the trading broker with guarantees against loss in the form of margin.

-If the value of this insurance decreases, the investor has reached the margin claim stage or the margin warning stage.
-The investor must choose to close the short-selling position or accept the loss by deducting it from the investor’s margin balance.
-Still, if he wants to continue the position, he must increase the amount of margin available in his trading account with the broker.
+If the value of this insurance decreases, the investor has reached the stage of margin claim or the stage of margin warning, and the investor must choose to close the short selling position or accept the loss by deducting it from the investor’s margin balance, but if he wants to continue the position, he must increase The amount of margin available in his trading account with the broker.

-CFDs are contracts used to profit from price differences without actually owning the underlying asset.
+CFDs are contracts that are used in order to profit from price differences without actually owning the underlying asset.

-The contract for difference is priced through the secondary market or over-the-counter trading.
-Therefore the price includes all expenses and costs related to the asset, and the price is adjusted based on any additions or discounts to the share such as dividends and others.
+The contract for difference is priced through the secondary market or over-the-counter trading, and therefore the price includes all expenses and costs related to the asset, and the price is adjusted based on any additions or discounts to the share such as dividends and others.